-Learning Goal 2: Describe what genes are and how they influence human development.
+Learning Objective 2:Describe what genes are and how they influence human behavior.
+Learning Objective 4: Explain some of the ways heredity and environment interact to produce individual differences in development.

 A genetic diagnostic test has been developed for the 100,000 Americans with a history of Huntington disease in their families.
 The test identifies which individuals have inherited the defective gene.
 These individuals will usually begin to show symptoms between the ages of 35 and 45.
-The symptoms include progressive dementia and loss of body control, irritability, depression, and symptoms that mimic "drunkenness" such as slurred speech, slowed thought processes, impaired memory, and diminished problem-solving ability.
+The symptoms include progressive dementia and loss of body control, irritability, depression, and symptoms that mimic "drunkenness," such as slurred speech, slowed thought processes, impaired memory, and diminished problem-solving ability.
 These individuals also exhibit uncontrolled movements.
 Students should discuss the disadvantages and advantages of conducting these simple blood tests, and if they would have the test and why.